sveltia/sveltia-cms/README.md

 -<script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>
 ```

 If you want to stay with Netlify Identity, unfortunately you can’t migrate to Sveltia CMS right now.
-We plan to develop a high-performance Git Gateway alternative with Netlify Identity support in the future.
+We plan to develop an alternative to Git Gateway and Netlify Identity Widget in the future.

 ### Installing with npm